-My Boston is 3 months old; any trainer tips on how to get her to stop biting my hands and feet?
+My Boston Terrier is 3 months old; any trainer tips on how to stop a puppy from biting hands and feet?

 Puppies are built to learn, explore and play with their mouths.
 While in a litter, play is very important in teaching puppies to develop what trainers call a soft mouth or bite inhibition.

 If you watch puppies play, they will teach each other how to use their mouths appropriately.

 During wrestlefests, you might hear one pup squeal and end the play session.
 He simply walks away from the other pup who just took it a bit too far.